noopkat/avrgirl-usbtinyisp/README.md

 **options.chip**

+*Note:* this property is not required if your programmer is an Arduino Gemma, Adafruit Gemma v2 , or Adafruit Trinket.

 The chip property is an object that follows a strict format / signature.
 It specifies the configuration properties of the microchip you are using.
 You'll need to know and supply this configuration.
 You can find this from AVR Studio, the [avrgirl-chips-json package](https://www.npmjs.com/package/avrgirl-chips-json), or use the [AVRDUDE conf API](avrdude-conf.herokuapp.com).
 Pull requests to the [avrgirl-chips-json repo](https://github.com/noopkat/avrgirl-chips-json) with additional chips is most welcome.

 Here is the required signature, provided as an example of the ATtiny85: